 The objectives have already been laid out.
 The plans of its execution are up and running.
 The Government of Nepal hopes to bring in 2 million tourists in 2020.

-Currently, the tourism board of Nepal is engaged in Visit Nepal Europe campaign.
+Currently, the tourism board of Nepal is engaged in the Visit Nepal Europe campaign.
 This campaign is supported by ambassadors and diplomats of Nepal in European countries.

 The increased number of tourists cannot be accommodated in the hotels that are there now.
 So the private hotel sector has initiated plans to add 4000 new rooms in four and five-star hotels in Kathmandu, Chitwan, and Pokhara.
 Additionally. new international chain hotels, Hilton, DoubleTree, Marriott, will also operate to accommodate the large influx of tourists.